james-lomax/the-night-before/README.md

 # Install the-night-before with uvx
 uv tool install .

-# Install the pre-push hook
+# Install the pre-push hook to prevent commits during work hours being pushed to a remote repository
 the-night-before install-git-hooks
 ```